RosettaCommons/demos/tutorials/GeneralizedKIC/generalized_kinematic_closure_4.md

 KEYWORDS: LOOPS SCRIPTING_INTERFACES

 Tutorial by Vikram K. Mulligan (vmullig@uw.edu).
 Created on 28 March 2017 for the Baker lab Rosetta Tutorial Series.
+Updated 29 may 2017 for the new ref2015 default scorefunction.

 [[_TOC_]]